ialbert/genescape-central/README.md

 ...
 ```

 Would generate `A`, `B`, `C`, `D`, and `E` instead of the `X/Y` numbers.
+In this case, only green nodes (nodes in the input list) will be labeled.

 ![Example output with labels](docs/images/demo-labels.png)

 ## genescape annotate

 The annotator operates on gene names.
-To function it needs a so called GAF annotation file available from the [GO website](http://current.geneontology.org/annotations/).
+To run it needs the so called GAF annotation file that is available from the [GO website](http://current.geneontology.org/annotations/).

-The human GAF file is included in the distribution.
-For other organisms, or to use the most up-to-date GAF, you would need to download the GAF file for your organism of interest and provide it to the annotator via the `-g` flag.
+The human GAF file is included in the distribution and will be used by default.
+For other organisms, or to use the most up-to-date GAF for human, you would need to download the GAF file for your organism of interest and provide it to the annotator like so `-g goa_human.gaf.gz`.

 Suppose you have a list of gene names in the format